Close Modal×

 The process of eminent domain starts when the government or agency has a public interest project.
 This project would then need to be in a specific location that gives the greatest return to the public.

-Once they have identified a specific property, an agent will evaluate it to determine its fair market value.
-So, the amount determined by the agent will represent the compensation that the owner of the property will receive in return.
+Once they have identified a specific property, the agency will typically have it appraised to estimate its fair market value.
+The amount determined by the appraisal helps form the compensation offer the owner may receive in return.

 The appraiser must be independent, accredited, and knowledgeable about the property.

-After the fair market value is determined, the offer gets presented to the owner.
-But, if the owner finds this unreasonable, they have the right to hire an appraiser.
+After the value is determined, an offer gets presented to the owner.
+But if the owner finds this unreasonable, they have the right to hire their own appraiser.
 If the buying party and owner can’t agree, then negotiations may begin.

 That is why the owner should have an attorney throughout this process.
 A real estate attorney can ensure that the owner is aware of their rights.